-The Crucial Debates Shaping Auto Tech
+The Crucial Debates that Shaped Auto Tech in 2016

 TU-Automotive is proud to present the fully timed agenda and speaker line-up for TU-Automotive Detroit 2016.
 We will be releasing the information for 2017 at the beginning of the year.

 This is the biggest, best and longest-running connected car and auto mobility conference and exhibition in the world.

 Read through the page below to understand the the types of insights you will gain from attending TU-Automotive Detroit.

 Digital Dashboard Track Mobility & Fleet Track ADAS to Autonomous Track Security Track

 Disruptive Innovation Track Insurance & Legal Track Future Connectivity